gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 Configure native support for Azure Blob Storage.
 Read the [Azure Blob Storage documentation](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction) to learn more.
-Note that while S3 and GCS use the word `bucket` for a collection of objects, Azure uses the word `container` to denote a collection of blobs.
+While S3 and GCS use the word `bucket` for a collection of objects, Azure uses the word `container` to denote a collection of blobs.

 | Parameter         | Type             | Description |